dnCRevelation/FullStackApplication-TaskManager-V1/README.md

 You can schedule tasks for certain dates, mark them as completed, delete those tasks, and all log history is stored on the database

-  I was given three prerequisites for this project, utilize Django, and Postgres
+  I used the Django framework for this project, and PostgreSQL for my back-end.